GLOBAL MARKETS-Retailers lead US shares lower; yen hits 2-yr low

 U.S. single-family home prices rose in October for the ninth month in a row.
 The S&P/Case Shiller composite index of 20 metropolitan areas gained 0.7 percent in October on a seasonally adjusted basis, stronger than the 0.5 percent rise forecast by economists polled by Reuters.

 Brent crude climbed above $110 per barrel on Wednesday, hitting a two-month high, with investors hoping for a last-minute deal to avoid a U.S. fiscal crisis.
-U.S. crude futures settled at $90.98, up $2.37, or 2.7 percent.
+U.S. crude futures gained $2.22, or 2.5 percent, to $90.83.

 YEN WEAKENS